metablockshq/metablocks.world/content/guideChapters/perks-and-benefits.md

 ---
 Every member of the Meta Blocks team is entitled to the following perks:

-1. 180 USD book budget per year
+1. 200 USD book budget per year
-2. 360 USD games budget per year
+2. 200 USD games budget per year
 3. 20 days of paid leave per year

+You don't need anyone's permission to make the purchase of books or games.
+Just purchase what you like and add the charges to your invoice.
+Also add the receipt of the item you purchased.

+If your books are purchased in digital format, ping on #general channel so we can maintain a library of books that we have.